geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 There's no stall.

 ##### **Qazalin** [[00:19:01](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1141)]
-The big breakthrough I made was being able to...
+The big breakthrough I made was being able to..

 ##### **Geohot** [[00:19:03](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1143)]
-I got all the names of the things from the...
+I got all the names of the things from the..

 ##### **Geohot** [[00:19:07](https://www.youtube.com/watch?v=cLnu8McQRlw&t=1147)]
 Just by excluding them one at a time.